-Also, under §180(c) of the Nuclear Waste Policy Amendments Act of 1987, DOE "...shall provide technical assistance and funds to States for training for public safety officials of appropriate units of local government and Indian tribes...."
-The training will cover emergency response situations as well as the procedures for routine safe transportation of high-level radioactive waste and will be supported by the Nuclear Waste Fund.
+Also, under §180(c) of the Nuclear Waste Policy Amendments Act of 1987, DOE "...shall provide technical assistance and funds to States for training for public safety officials of appropriate units of local government and Indian tribes through whose jurisdiction the Secretary plans to transport spent nuclear fuel or high-level radioactive waste...."
+In addition, the NWPA provides that "training shall cover procedures required for safe routine transportation of these materials, as well as procedures for dealing with emergency response situations."
+The Nuclear Waste Fund will support these activities.

-FEMA-REP-5, meanwhile, goes on to outline the role of regional groups, states and local governments in implementing emergency response plans.
+FEMA-REP-5 outlines the role of regional groups, states and local governments in implementing emergency response plans.
 In the South, for example, the Southern States Energy Board (SSEB) is given authority for the formulation and administration of measures designed to promote safety in any matter related to the development, use or disposal of nuclear energy, materials, products, installations or wastes.
 The Board is further empowered to enter into supplementary agreements in this area.
 One such agreement is the Southern Mutual Radiation Assistance Plan, created in 1973.
 The plan provides a mechanism for cooperation of radiological emergency assistance capabilities among and between the southern states.
 Other agreements such as the Civil Defense and Disaster Compact provide mutual aid among and between states in the event of a radiological release or other radiation-related emergency.